vib-singlecell-nf/vsn-pipelines/docs/features.rst

 If you have a single file containing the metadata information of all your samples, use ``external`` method otherwise use ``internal``.

-For both methods, here are the mandatory params to set:
+For both methods, here are the mandatory parameters to set:

 - ``off`` should be set to ``h5ad``
 - ``method`` choose either ``internal`` or ``external``